Permanent Residence in Ukraine – Investment Scheme

 Step 5 — Permanent Residence Permit

-The Permanent Residence permit will be issued based on the immigration permit within one week upon application to the State Migration Service of Ukraine.
+The Permanent Residence permit will be issued based on the immigration permit within 15 business days upon application to the State Migration Service of Ukraine.

 As the procedure for obtaining permanent residency in Ukraine takes time, if you wish to relocate to Ukraine earlier, you can get a temporary residence permit (issued for up to three years and renewable).
 For that, the Ukrainian company founded by you can employ you as a director and get a work permit for you, which is legal grounds to obtain the temporary residence permit.

 Alternatively, if the investment is made for an amount of no less than EUR 100,000, a temporary residence permit can be issued without employment in Ukraine.